 Pathway ONE Alaska is engaged in addressing the root causes of violence and the promotion of equity.
-ALASKA-SPECIFIC PREVENTION PROGRAMMING By June 30, 2019, at least 90% of Alaska's agencies and systems represented on the Pathways Statewide Steering Committee will support programs and approaches that address the root causes of domestic violence and sexual violence.
-RESOURCES TO ADDRESS THE ROOT CAUSES OF DOMESTIC VIOLENCE By June 30, 2019, all regions in Alaska will have access to Alaska specific training about addressing the root causes of DV/TDV/SV.
-EQUITY TOOL-LOCAL COMMUNITY IMPLEMENTATION By June 30, 2020, the Equity Tool will be incorporated into a majority of new community prevention team projects that are funded by the State of Alaska.
-DATA ON THE ROOT CAUSES OF DOMESTIC & SEXUAL VIOLENCE By June 30, 2020, a set of indicators will be tracked that identify the root causes of DV/TDV/SV in Alaska.
+ALASKA-SPECIFIC PREVENTION PROGRAMMING By June 30, 2021, at least 90% of Alaska's agencies and systems represented on the Pathways Statewide Steering Committee will support programs and approaches that address the root causes of domestic violence and sexual violence.
+RESOURCES TO ADDRESS THE ROOT CAUSES OF DOMESTIC VIOLENCE By June 30, 2022, all regions in Alaska will have access to Alaska specific training about addressing the root causes of DV/TDV/SV.
+EQUITY TOOL-LOCAL COMMUNITY IMPLEMENTATION By September 30, 2021, an equity tool will be incorporated into a majority of new community prevention team projects that are funded by the State of Alaska.
+DATA ON THE ROOT CAUSES OF DOMESTIC & SEXUAL VIOLENCE By June 30, 2021, a set of indicators will be tracked that identify the root causes of DV/TDV/SV in Alaska.

-Pathway TWO Alaskan youth are leaders in the promotion of healthy relationships.
+Pathways for Prevention Statewide Leadership Team Pathway TWO Alaskan youth are leaders in the promotion of healthy relationships.
 YOUTH PEER CULTURE REFLECTS RESPECT By June 30, 2022, at least 10% of youth who are the focus of a statewide social norms campaign will report that their peer culture is respectful.
-COMMON INDICATORS FOR STATEWIDE YOUTH GATHERING Statewide youth leadership gatherings will have identified 2-3 common indicators of their impact.
-SKILLS TO PROMOTE HEALTHY RELATIONSHIPS By June 30, 2019, 80% of youth who participate in LeadOn! will report that LeadOn! helped them be a leader in preventing violence in their own community.
-YOUTH MEDIA CAMPAIGN By June 30, 2022, youth in each region of the state will be exposed to a youth-led media campaign that encourages healthy relationships.
+COMMON INDICATORS FOR STATEWIDE YOUTH GATHERING

+By June 30, 2021, statewide youth leadership gatherings will have identified 2-3 common indicators of their impact.
+SKILLS TO PROMOTE HEALTHY RELATIONSHIPS By June 30, 2019, 80% of youth who participate in the LeadOn Youth Leadership Conference will report that LeadOn helped them be a leader in preventing violence in their own community.
+YOUTH MEDIA CAMPAIGN By June 30, 2024, youth in each region of the state will be exposed to a youth-led media campaign that encourages healthy relationships.

 Pathway THREE Alaskan youth have the social and emotional skills needed to live a safe and healthy life.
-PRE-K TO 5TH GRADE SCHOOL-BASED SEL RESOURCES By June 30, 2021, 51% of Alaskan school districts will integrate culturally relevant K-5th grade curricula that promotes healthy social and emotional youth development.
-6TH-12TH GRADE SCHOOL-BASED RESOURCES By June 30, 2021, 51% of Alaskan school districts will integrate culturally relevant 6th-12th grade curricula that promotes healthy relationships and social and emotional youth development.
-SCHOOL CLIMATE 3RD-5TH GRADES By June 30, 2021, at least 50% of students who participate in the School Climate and Connectedness Survey will report that there is at least one adult at their school whom they feel comfortable talking to about things that are bothering them.
+PRE-K TO 5TH GRADE SCHOOL-BASED SEL RESOURCES By June 30, 2022, 51% of Alaskan school districts will integrate culturally relevant K-5th grade curricula that promotes healthy social and emotional youth development.
+6TH-12TH GRADE SCHOOL-BASED RESOURCES By June 30, 2022, 51% of Alaskan school districts will integrate culturally relevant 6th-12th grade curricula that promotes healthy relationships and social and emotional youth development.
+SCHOOL CLIMATE 3RD-5TH GRADES By June 30, 2022, at least 50% of students who participate in the School Climate and Connectedness Survey will report that there is at least one adult at their school whom they feel comfortable talking to about things that are bothering them.
 SCHOOL CLIMATE 6TH-12TH GRADES By June 30, 2021, at least 50% of students who participate in the School Climate and Connectedness Survey will report that students in their school treat one another with respect.
-SCHOOL POLICY By June 30, 2020, there will be a 25% increase in the number of school districts that have adopted the Association of Alaska School Boards' model SEL policy.
+SCHOOL POLICY By June 30, 2024, there will be a 25% increase in the number of school districts that have adopted the Association of Alaska School Boards' model SEL policy.

 Pathway FOUR Alaskan communities are engaged in supporting the social and structural environments that promote healthy relationships.
-CULTURALLY RELEVANT PROGRAMMING By June 30, 2020, funders provide support to ensure that DV/TDV/SA prevention strategies are culturally competent to specific communities in Alaska.
-BROADEN COMMUNITY ENGAGEMENT Engage formal and informal leaders within communities in prevention programming INTEGRATE PREVENTION PROGRAMMING By June 30, 2020, Alaskan community prevention teams working to prevent DV/TDV/SA will have integrated with existing (or other) community-wide prevention efforts, such as substance abuse and suicide.
+CULTURALLY RELEVANT PROGRAMMING By September 30, 2021, funders will provide support to ensure that DV/TDV/SA prevention strategies are culturally relevant to specific communities in Alaska.
+BROADEN COMMUNITY ENGAGEMENT By June 30, 2021, finalize a plan to engage formal and informal leaders within communities in prevention programming.
+INTEGRATE PREVENTION PROGRAMMING By June 30, 2022, Alaskan community prevention teams working to prevent DV/TDV/SA will have integrated or be actively coordinating with existing (or other) community-wide prevention efforts, focusing on related challenges such as substance abuse and suicide.